 The days of prohibitive 3D printer costs are long gone.
 With a goal of putting a 3D printer in every home, the industry democratized, driving price points down while raising product quality — it’s prime time for getting into rapid prototyping.
 This will give you an idea of how much a 3D printer costs no matter what your budget is, from cheap entry-level printers to expensive industrial 3D printers.
-We hope this guide will answer the question, how much does a 3d printer cost?
+We hope this guide will answer the question, how much does a 3D printer cost?
+If you’re new to 3D printing check out What is 3D Printing?
+How does 3D Printing Work?

 Entry Level 3D Printers — $599 and Under